Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Forever Daily: Comprehensive Nutritional Foundation

-Nutrients in Forever Daily supporting pregnancy:
+Nutrients supporting pregnancy:

 • Multiple B vitamins (energy, development, red blood cell formation)